-A A A A A A A A A A A A A A A A A A A THE RESERVE Programme Description Actual 2019/2020 Budget from Annual Plan 2019/2020 Project Description Mangawhai Wastewater Development \$1,129,885 \$2,025,000 Wastewater renewals, not many identified due to lack of modelling and condition assessments.
+Programme Description Actual 2019/2020 Budget from Annual Plan 2019/2020 Project Description Mangawhai Wastewater Development \$1,129,885 \$2,025,000 Not many wastewater renewals were identified due to lack of modelling and condition assessments.
 Aeration WWTP upgrade completed.
 Continuing concept design for balance tank.
 These capital works projects are not related to the modelling strategy or work discussed above.
 These projects are upgrades and renewals that were planned for 2019.
 Maungaturoto Wastewater Scheme \$157,164 \$221,000 Renewed WWTP built, obtaining final commissioning.
 These capital works projects are not related to the modelling strategy or work discussed above.
 These projects are upgrades and renewals that were planned for 2019.
 Kaiwaka Wastewater Scheme \$415,590 \$413,000 Upgraded WWTP built, getting final commissioning.
 These capital works projects are not related to the modelling strategy or work discussed above.
 These projects are upgrades and renewals that were planned for 2019.
 Dargaville Wastewater Scheme \$384,071 \$240,000 Wastewater pipe renewals completed, pump station 2 built, obtaining final commissioning.
 These capital works projects are not related to the modelling strategy or work discussed above.
 These projects are upgrades and renewals that were planned for 2019.
 Te Kopuru Wastewater Scheme \$5,870 \$12,200 Upgrade of aerator not undertaken as it was outside of budget.
 These capital works projects are not related to the modelling strategy or work discussed above.
 These projects are upgrades and renewals that were planned for 2019.

-Performance Measures Sewerage and the Treatment and Disposal of Sewage measured by LTP Year 2 Target 2019/2020 Actual 2019/2 020 Actual 2018/2019 Comments for 2019/2020 System and adequacy Legal compliance with all resou The exception provided for in the systems.
-The number of dry weather sewage overflows from Council's sewerage system, expressed per 1,000 sewerage connections to that sewerage system. <1 1.425 Not achieved Not achieved 0 Based on 8 dry weather sewage overflow: 8/5.614= 1.425.
-Reason: During the course of the year overflows from pump stations and treatment plants upgrade occured caused by wet wipe blocakges, equipment and power failure Discharge compliance Compliance with Council's resou rce consents for discharge from its sewerage sys stem.
+Performance Measures Sewerage and the Treatment and Disposal of Sewage measured by LTP Year 2 Target 2019/2020 Actual 2019/2 020 Actual 2018/2019 Comments for 2019/2020 System and adequacy Legal compliance with all resource consents for discharges into the environment from Council systems.
+The exception provided for in the consent is severe weather events and power failure.
+The number of dry weather sewage overflows from Council's sewerage system, expressed per 1,000 sewerage connections to that sewerage system. <1 1.425 Not achieved Not achieved 0 Based on 8 dry weather sewage overflows: 8/5.614= 1.425.
+Reason: During the year overflows from pump stations and treatment plant upgrades occured due to wet wipe blockages, equipment and power failures.
+Discharge compliance Compliance with Council's resour rce consents for discharge from its sewerage sys item.
 The number of abatement notices, infringement notices, enforcement orders and convictions received by Council in relation to its resource consents for discharge from its sewerage systems.
 0 0 Achieved Achieved - infringement, enforcement and convictions Not achieved - 1 Abatement All aspects were achieved this year.
-Fault response times Where Council attends to sewage e overflows resu lting from a bloc kage or other fa notice ault in Council's se werage system.
+Fault response times Where Council attends to sewage e overflows resu lting from a bloc kage or other fa notice oult in Council's se werage system.
 Attendance time: from the time that Council receives notification to the time that service personnel reach the site. <2 hours 1 hour, 51 minutes Achieved Achieved 32 minutes There were a number of notifications that took longer than the previous year.
 In addition to this, contract resources were low over the summer period meaning an increase in the attendance and resolution time.
 Note if the service request is to be actioned in different stages, attendance time is calculated based on the time that service personnel reached the site to complete the last stage of work for the purpose of this performance measure.